-As part of the broader social justice movement, Regional Human Rights and Equity Committees can and should undertake advocacy and political action.
-In identifying priority issues to address, the Committee should consider who is most affected by the issue and where the Committee has the greatest potential to influence.
+As part of the broader women's movement, RWCs can and should undertake advocacy and political action.
+In identifying priority issues to address, the committee should consider who is most affected by the issue and where the committee has the greatest potential to influence.

 Often the issues that we are tackling affect marginalized communities.
 It is important that our advocacy is supportive and that we are advocating with instead of for.
 Frequently, marginalized people are spoken over or their voices and perspectives are dismissed.
-So, in all of our efforts, labour activists should be taking the lead from those who are most affected by an issue and doing what we can to support their positions.
+So, in all of our efforts, labour women should be taking the lead from those who are most affected by an issue and doing what we can to support their positions.
 When we hold more power and are not part of the group(s) that are most affected, then it is important to listen and amplify marginalized voices rather than making the mistake of putting ourselves front and centre.